C3BI-pasteur-fr/python-course-1/source/Control_Flow_Statements.rst

 is a finally block, it is **always** executed at the end.

 Each except clause’s exception group can be a single exception or a parenthesized tuple of exceptions.
-For each group, the as variable part is optional; if used, the variable contains the exception that occurred, and can be accessed in the exception block’s suite. we may care only that a particular exception was raised and not be interested in its message text.
+For each group, the ``as`` variable part is optional; if used, the variable contains the exception that occurred, and can be accessed in the exception block’s suite.
+We may care only that a particular exception was raised and not be interested in its message text.

 If an exception occurs in the try block’s suite, each except clause is tried in